mia-platform/miactl/docs/30_commands.md

 ### create basic

-The `serviceaccount create basic` subcommand allows you to create a new service account for your company.
+The `serviceaccount create basic` subcommand allows you to create a new service account for your Company.

 Usage: